Return to index page

 Sketch showing Lead compny PO wagon (provisional drawing)

 At some works the lead was further processed on-site, usually to produce rolls of lead sheet, but a lot was shipped off to other works for forming into sheet, tubing etc. Lead being exported was shipped in rolls, about 3 feet long by a foot in diameter and it seems likely that this was a standard size for inland traffic as well.
-To handle the rolls they used a length of chain with an L shaped hook on each end, the hooks were inserted into the ends of the roll to lift it.

 Lead smelting works close to the coast sometimes imported the ore for processing (notably from France and Germany).Notable lead smelting works were located in Wharfdale, Nidderdale, Airedale, Craven, Rossendale in Yorkshire whilst Swaledale and Wensledale (again in Yorkshire) became important in the nineteenth century.
 Other works were located at Hengistbury Head Dorset, Combe Martin and Here Ferrers in Devon, County Durham and Teesdale.
 Lead smelting in Derbyshire started in about 1570 using a simple ore-hearth bellows fed then coal fired reverbaratory or cupola in about 1737.
 Smelters in the upper Dove valley around Greenlowfield, Mill Dale, Ellastone and Crakemarsh produced lead, zinc and copper.